Singh-Shivani/Xylophone_Flutter_App/README.md

 # Xylophone_Flutter_App
-A simple Xylophone, Flutter App.
+ A music app that plays Xylophone sounds.